TalRoni/cargo-upload/README.md

 ```bash
 cargo upload --registry my-registry crate-file.crate
 ```

-## Support

 ## Roadmap
-In the future we want to merge this command to cargo repository
+In the future we want to integrate this subcommand to the cargo repository.

-## Contributing

 ## License
 The license GNU GENERAL PUBLIC LICENSE Version 3